• Skip to primary navigation

 Shop in season

-Foods that are grown in season don’t only taste better, but they’re also cheaper!
+Foods that are grown in season don’t only taste better, but they tend to be less expensive.
 During the winter, look for foods like root vegetables, citrus fruits, carrots.
 In the fall, look for sweet potatoes, Brussels sprouts, and apples.
 In the summer, stone fruits, melons, and summer squashes are at their best.
 Asparagus, peas, and strawberries are best to buy during the spring.

 Green beans frozen

 Frozen fruits and vegetables are picked ripe and then frozen immediately to maintain their nutritional value.
-They’re so convenient, often cheaper than fresh fruit, and taste just almost as good!
+They’re so convenient, often cheaper than fresh fruit, and are a blessing to have on hand in the winter or when you want lots of veggies but don’t feel like chopping.

-When buying frozen foods, stay on the lookout for any added, unnecessary ingredients or additives.
+When buying frozen produce, avoid those with unnecessary ingredients or additives.
 The only ingredient should be the vegetable or fruit itself.

-You can also make your own frozen food with fruits and vegetables on sale!
+You can also make your own frozen food with fruits and vegetables on sale or less-than-perfect produce.
 After prepping and blanching (when necessary), place in airtight containers in your freezer for future use.
 Here’s a basic guide to freezing produce.

 Varieties of vegan nut milks